arunraja-hub/Metatstatic_AI/product_research/UserValidation&Roadmap.md

 It is estimated that 42,260 will die from breast cancer this year in the U.S. 90% of those deaths are caused by metastatic breast cancer.
 Only 25% of patients with metastatic breast cancer will survive in a 5-year period.

+Thus, our problem is as follows (formulated in the form of an aim):

-    We are aiming to provide a platform to support doctors and oncologists effectively cure metastatic cancer at an early stage and prevent patients from reaching the stage where prolonging survivability is the only option.
+    We are aiming to provide a platform to support doctors and oncologists effectively cure metastatic cancer at an early stage and prevent patients from reaching the later stages where prolonging survivability is the only option.

 ## Solution